Maryland Name Change: A Complete How-To Guide

 Maryland divorce name change

-You may change your name after divorce using a certified copy of your finalized divorce decree (or Maryland Judgment of Absolute Divorce).
+Change your name after divorce using a certified copy of your finalized divorce decree (or Maryland Judgment of Absolute Divorce).

 Timing your name change request